VijayKandiah/LLVM_CAT/README.md

 Reduces the conservativeness of the previous pass by using AliasAnalyis to compute reaching definitions.

 ### CatPass-7.cpp
-Uses Function-Inlining to perform inter-procedural Constant Propagation, Constant Folding, and Dead Code Elimination for CAT variables.
+Added Function Inlining to perform inter-procedural Constant Propagation, Constant Folding, and Dead Code Elimination for CAT variables.
 Also added a naive constant folding pass for non-CAT variables.

 ### CatPass-8.cpp
+Added Function Cloning, Loop Unrolling and Loop Peeling.
 Made the reaching definition analysis inter-procedural to enable constant propagation to function input parameters and function return value propagation to call site.
-Added Function Cloning, Loop Unrolling and Loop Peeling.

 ### CatPass-9.cpp
 Various optimizations to considerably improve compilation time of the pass.
 Replaces unnecessary conditional branches with unconditional branches to further enable Constant Propagation and Constant Folding passes.

 ### CatPass-final.cpp
-Added Loop-Rotation to enable/unblock further loop optimizations such as Loop Peeling which in-turn unblocks Constant Propagation and Constant Folding passes.
+Added Loop Rotation to enable/unblock further loop optimizations such as Loop Peeling which in-turn unblocks Constant Propagation and Constant Folding passes.